netbeast/docs/README.md

 **Netbeast** is an operative system that allows you to control different smart devices under a common control system favouring the communication between them regardless of their brand, the technology they use or how they work.

-Join de community if you want to know more about the project!
+Join the community if you want to know more about the project!
 Visit [Netbeast](http://bit.ly/1FfOLZS)

 Also, go to **Downloads** and **Developer** sections and put your developments skills to test!